 The very first evidence of Jews in Barcelona dates back to the 11th century.
 They referred to the Jewish Quarter as Call Barcelona, which means “alley”.
 The Jewish Quarter definitely went through different stages while cohabiting with the rest of the city.
 They were unfortunately segregated, confined and sometimes attacked.
 Everyone within the Jewish Quarter lived according to the Jewish religions, festivals, laws and customs.
 The Jewish community owned part of today’s city center in Barcelona as well as the Montjuïc Mountain, where they had their own cemetery.

 The Jewish community expanded their territory around the Medieval Age because the population grew.
 Thanks to recent studies, they could locate and name different shops and buildings.
-They even discovered importante Jewish figures and their occupation.
-In 1215, the 4th Lateran Council made various measures against the Jews, one being the closure of the Jewish Quarter so they were totally separated from Christians.
+They even discovered important Jewish figures and their occupations.
+In 1215, the 4th Lateran Council made various measures against the Jews, one being the closure of the Jewish Quarter so they were totally separated and isolated from Christians.

 BLACK DEATH AND ATTACKS